 Some veterinarians specialize in feline medicine and their practice is limited to cats only.
 This is a great option for cats who are OK with the car ride but get stressed out by the dogs and noise of a mixed practice.

 If the thought of going to the vet stresses you and your cat out, consider utilizing a mobile veterinarian.
 Ask your vet if they do any house calls, and if not, if they can recommend a house call vet in your area.
 Friends, family, groomers and boarding kennels may also know of someone to recommend.

-If your cat is one that will not be calmed in the car or at the veterinary office, please speak to your veterinarian about the possibility of giving a light sedation at home prior to the trip.
-This may maximize the veterinary exam effectiveness while reducing your cat's stress.
+If your cat is one that will not be calmed in the car or at the veterinary office, please speak to your veterinarian about the possibility of providing light sedation at home prior to the trip.
+This may maximize the veterinary exam's effectiveness while reducing your cat's stress.